dionis1030/nomad-consul-microservices-demo/README.md

 ## Launching the Sock Shop application with Nomad
 The demo will automatically launch the Sock Shop microservices with Nomad using the command `nomad run sockshop.nomad`.
 You do not need to run this yourself.

+Note that the queue-master task is launched with the Java driver and that the queue-master.jar file is downloaded from a public S3 bucket.

 You can check the status of the sockshop job on any of the servers or clients by running `nomad status sockshop`.
 Please do this a few times until all of the task groups are running.